 Protecting vital infrastructure

 The ability to remotely access Industrial Control Systems and Supervisory Control and Data Acquisition (ICS/SCADA) exposes these vital systems to an increasingly dangerous environment where thousands of cyber attacks per hour are the norm.
-Bechtel’s Industrial Control Systems Cyber Security Laboratory focuses on protecting large-scale industrial and infrastructure systems that support critical infrastructure such as equipment that controls government facilities, power plants, water treatment plants, or mass transit systems.
+Bechtel’s Industrial Control Systems Cybersecurity Technology Center focuses on helping customers protect large-scale industrial and infrastructure systems that support critical infrastructure such as equipment that controls government facilities, power plants, water treatment plants, or mass transit systems.

 A successful cyber attack on a U.S. power grid could be more severe than a hurricane or large earthquake, affecting all elements of infrastructure from drinking water to food supply, shelter to transportation.

 The tech center can help fill critical security gaps between software and hardware manufacturers, and plant operations – and provide expertise in the U.S. government’s National Institute of Standards and Technology Risk Management Framework (NIST-RMF).